isomerpages/seab-corp/_issue-1-2025-seablink/Short Term Immersion Programme at SEAB.md

 where I learnt about the evolution of our National Examinations over the past few decades in Singapore.
-During my short two-week stint in SEAB, I have gained a new-found appreciation for SEAB's efforts in safeguarding the integrity of our National Exams and accounting for each script.
+During my short two-week stint in SEAB, I have gained a new-found appreciation for SEAB's efforts in safeguarding the integrity of our National Examinations and accounting for each script.
 SEAB's devotion in continuously innovating and exploring new ways to enhance the quality of our National Examinations and assessment standards is inspiring.&nbsp;</p>
 <p>Seeing the crucial role that SEAB plays in our education system has reminded
 me of the broader impact of our work in the public service.
 This motivates me to continue improving our procurement policies for the benefit of all